 Christmas is a time of joy, wonder, and excitement.
-Of presents and tinsel and cookies and snow.
+Of tinsel and cookies and snow.
 Of warm cozy evenings in front of the fireplace spent with family and friends.
 For Orthodox Christians, though, it means far more, because it celebrates the birth of our Lord and Savior Jesus Christ.
 Christmas, or the Nativity, as we call it within the Church, celebrates the Incarnation of the only-begotten Son of God.
 As such, we should prepare ourselves accordingly, so we can welcome Him with pure hearts and contrite spirits.

 Estimated reading time: 8 minutes